actionhero/node-resque/README.md

   password: "",
   port: 6379,
   database: 0,
-  namespace: "resque" // Also allow array of strings };
+  namespace: "resque", // Also allow array of strings };

 var worker = new NodeResque.Worker(